QuentinRa/blog.quentinra.dev/proj/hmi/index.md

 ## Jakob Nielsen

-Jakob Nielsen wrote the **10 principles** that you MUST take into account.
+Jakob Nielsen wrote the **10 principles** that you should <s>MUST 😠</s> take into account.

 1. keep the user updated on what's happening

    > * if something is being loaded, ... tell it to the user.
    > * the user should know where he is (ex: which page?)
-   > * buttons should have a change when they are hovered/pressed/...
+   > * buttons should have a visual change when they are hovered/pressed/...

 2. Do not do something complex, follow the conventions

    > * ex: the close button is at the top-right of the screen
-   > * Skeuomorph design: we are expecting a online book
+   > * Skeuomorph design: we are expecting an online book
-   > to work like a real book
+   > to work the same as a real one

 3. Let the user be free